-Details about how MIDD will be evaluated are outlined in the MIDD Evaluation Plan submitted concurrently with this Implementation Report.
+DCHS will coordinate with other countywide initiatives to align performance measures and targets for similar services.
+Details about how MIDD will be evaluated are outlined in the MIDD Evaluation Plan submitted concurrently with this implementation plan.

 Coordination with Best Starts for Kids and Veterans and Human Services Levy